Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Experiments

 \subsection{User study}

-We conduct a user study to validate the alignment of GPT-4.1 scores with human evaluation.
-Thirty evaluators, both professionals and non-professionals, assess 409 cases from \ourbench.
-Each evaluator reviews 60 test samples, with 10 samples from each type of task, and compares the output of OmniGen2~\cite{wu2025omnigen2}, UniWorld-V2~\cite{li2025uniworld} and our \ourmethod.
+We validate the alignment of GPT-4.1 scores with human evaluation.
+Thirty evaluators, both professionals and non-professionals, assess cases from \ourbench.
+Each evaluator reviews 60 test samples, with 10 samples from each subtask, and compares the outputs of OmniGen2~\cite{wu2025omnigen2}, UniWorld-V2~\cite{li2025uniworld} and our \ourmethod~side by side.
 Evaluators select the best result based on instruction following, subject consistency, realism, and aesthetics.
 After normalization, the scores are: OmniGen2 0.27, UniWorld-V2 0.27, and \ourmethod~0.46, confirming both the reasonableness of GPT-4.1 scores and the effectiveness of our method.